| |

 records produced in the course of artistic, scientific and governmental

-activities, we need to gather a deep understanding of those
+activities, we needed to gather a deep understanding of those

 activities, their purpose, their phases and the component actions,